MistorRonan/GameMaker-Workshop-UL/README.md

 # GameMaker-Workshop-UL
-This is my code for the workshop I have done at UL for the gamedev society.
-It has some further features and also has documentation + resources
+Hello!
+This is the code from the workshop for the game we have made during it.
+The code is heavily commented so you can fully understand what is going on within it.